 I’ve been covering this topic for a long time and it never gets old.
 Jewelry is the perfect microcosm for just about every interesting subject I can think of.
 Besides, we all need a little eye candy!

 I’m Cathleen McCarthy, founder and editor of The Jewelry Loupe.
-I came to this blog as an experienced reporter, longtime member of the American Society of Journalists and Authors, with a B.A. in magazine journalism from the University of Maryland.
-I’ve published hundreds of articles in magazines, newspapers, websites and books – and a good chunk of them involve my favorite topic: jewelry.
+I came to this blog as a jewelry specialist but also a professional writer, reporter and photojournalist.
+I’m a longtime member of the American Society of Journalists and Authors with a B.A. in journalism from the University of Maryland.
+I’ve published hundreds of articles in magazines, newspapers, websites and books.
+A good chunk involved jewelry but also art, travel and small business – all of which finds its way into this blog.
 You can find a few examples here.

-I’ve covered a few beats over the years but found my groove in jewelry more than two decades ago, when I became editor-in-chief of Accent magazine, then a trade magazine for jewelry retailers.
+I’ve covered a few beats over the years but found my groove in jewelry more than two decades ago, when I became editor-in-chief of Accent, then a trade magazine for jewelry retailers.
 I also spent several years as contributing editor for magazines such as Lapidary Journal, JCK, and VMSD.

 A longtime advocate for the jewelry arts and creative independence, I teach webinars and pen a magazine column on marketing for independent jewelers, work as a consultant and content strategist for jewelry-related websites, and continue to earn a living writing about what I love.

 Contact me at firstname.lastname@example.org if you have something newsworthy to share, want to learn more about sponsorship opportunities, or just to say hello!